-During Covid 19 I have a number of smaller pieces available.
 Please connect with me if you are interested in making a purchase and I will send you images of current inventory.
-I will ship to you (Canada only) or to an address of your choice if you are giving as a gift.
+Due to heat sensitivity, shipping of artwork is not available during the summer months.

 Small original 'art cards' mounted on 5x7 backing $28

 Encaustics is an ancient art form that involves fusing layers of oil tinted beeswax together with various heating techniques As the layers are built up, objects can be embedded in the wax and gouging techniques are incorporated to create shapes and designs.
 Colours are used simultaneously to add depth and beauty to the work.
 Encaustics is a unique medium which allows participants to explore their creativity while effectively engaging the senses.
 It is both deeply therapeutic while at the same promoting a sense of play.